ByteDev/ByteDev.Strings/README.md

 ### String Extensions

-To use any extension methods simply reference the `ByteDev.Strings` namespace.
+To use any of the extension method reference the `ByteDev.Strings` namespace.

-Assembly contains string extension methods:
+String extension methods:

 - AddPrefix
 - AddSuffix
 - ContainsIgnoreCase